jarekjozwiak/JSLog/README.md

 # JSLog
-JSLog is a small JavaScript library for logging you data.
+JSLog is a small JavaScript library for logging your data.

 ```javascript
 var txt = "JavaScript syntax highlighting",